 Traffic mirror provides a traffic collection service that enables you to filter the traffic from the specified ENI using 5-tuple and other rules.
 Then you can copy the filtered traffic to CVM instances in the same VPC.
 This feature is applicable to use cases including security audit, risk monitoring, troubleshooting and business analysis.
 This document describes how to create a traffic mirror.

 The traffic mirror feature is currently in beta.
 If you want to try it out, please submit a ticket.
 Please save the link to the Traffic Mirror console for later logins, otherwise you may need to apply again.

-Make sure that both the collected IP and receiving IP are in the same VPC and the collected IP has a route table pointing to the receiving IP.
+Make sure that both the source IP and target ENI are in the same VPC and the source IP has a route table pointing to the target ENI.